Problem · Cross-border leadership

 The CMO seat assumes signal density.
 The US is a different signal field.

 The home CMO seat is built on a thick layer of passive signal.
-Trade-press subscriptions read in the morning, lunch with a peer twice a month, a conference roster the CMO has been attending for a decade, a phone book of competitors the CMO knows by first name.
+Trade-press subscriptions evaluate in the morning, lunch with a peer twice a month, a conference roster the CMO has been attending for a decade, a phone book of competitors the CMO knows by first name.
 The signal arrives without effort.
 The decisions feel obvious because the context is dense.

 The same CMO running the US program from home loses every one of those passive signal sources.
 The US trade press is not in the morning routine.
 The US peers are not at lunch.
 The US conferences are not on the standing calendar.
-The US competitors are read from quarterly reports, not from passing conversation.
+The US competitors are evaluate from quarterly reports, not from passing conversation.
 The seat has the same name.
 The signal density is one-twentieth.

 SIGNAL DENSITY PER WEEK: SAME CMO, TWO MARKETS HIGH HOME MARKET LOW US FROM HOME RECOVERED DUAL-SEAT

-House reading aligned with Roland Berger 2025-2026 and Deloitte global CMO research 2025.
-The split-seat model recovers signal density.
+What changes in the operating model: the split-seat model recovers signal density.
 The single-seat model does not, regardless of CMO seniority.

 The CMO is not the variable.
 The seat as designed is the variable.
-A seat with home-market signal density and US-market accountability is asking one person to read two different signal fields at the same time, in different timezones, with no infrastructure for the second one.
+A seat with home-market signal density and US-market accountability is asking one person to evaluate two different signal fields at the same time, in different timezones, with no infrastructure for the second one.
 The seat fails before the person does.

 ?